-$$liquidity = \frac{liquid \quad assets}{assets} \,.$$
+$$liquidity = \frac{liquid \quad assets}{assets} \,. \tag{2}$$

 Merged companies are included as separate institutions beginning at the date of the merger.
-Thus, the complete data set includes a crosssection of 26 financial institutions with unbalanced time periods.
-Of these financial institutions, 6 are commercial banks, 13 are merchant banks and 6 are building societies.4 The monetary policy indicators
+Thus, the complete data set includes a cross-section of 26 financial institutions of unbalanced time periods.
+Of these financial institutions, 6 are commercial banks, 13 are merchant banks and 6 are building societies.3 The monetary policy indicators included the reverse repurchase rates set by the Central Bank as well as the cash reserve and liquid asset ratios.4 Macroeconomic variables included in the analysis were inflation and exchange rates, both of which have been found to have important effects on the monetary transmissions in Jamaica (Allen & Robinson, 2004).